VariantXYZ/blog.md/posts/00003_Playing_with_Power..._PC/post.md

 We explicitly copy it into the prefix so it should benefit from the `--with-sysroot` option, at least according to the GCC docs:
 `If the specified directory is a subdirectory of ${exec_prefix}, then it will be found relative to the GCC binaries if the installation tree is moved.`

-We then also need to extract the ppc binaries out of the universal binaries, allowing us to actually link against them.
+We then also need to extract the ppc binaries out of the universal binaries, allowing us to actually link against them without worrying about universal binary support.
 Note that we don't want to hit the `ppc7400` binaries, since those are for 10.5 and the goal here is just for a Tiger focused SDK.

     cd $TARGET_PREFIX/$MAC_SDK_VERSION.sdk/usr/lib
     for i in **/*.dylib **/*.a **/*.o; do